-We sample for coliforms regularly throughout our system at rates higher than required.
-Using one test that looks for both total coliforms and E.coli is a fast and cost effective to monitor water for contamination and protect the health of our customers.
+Using one

+test that looks for

+indicator bacteria is

+a fast and cost effective

+to monitor water for contamination and protect

+the health of our

+customers.

-Thanks to our on-siste accredited laboratory we can assure our customers that the water is safe to drink as soon as possible when we have a main break or loss in pressure that results in a boil water notice.
+to drink as soon as possible when we have a main break or loss in pressure that results in a boil water notice.
 We also analyze samples for neighboring water districts to help offset laboratory costs.

-No total coliforms or E. coli were detected in our water in 2022.
+No total coliforms or E. coli were detected in our water in 2023.